rolsen74/amy/README.md

 ## Contents

 - `libs/AmyApplication` – BSD-licensed library
 - `libs/AmyBlanker` – BSD-licensed library
+- `libs/AmyCLib` – C runtime library (BSD-3-Clause)
 - `libs/AmyInput` – BSD-licensed library
 - `libs/AmySDL` – Refactored SDL v1 code (LGPL-2.1)
+- `libs/AmySysLog` – BSD-licensed library
+- `libs/AmyZLib` – zlib-licensed library

 ## Licensing

 All original code in this repository is licensed under the **BSD-2-Clause** license.
 See the `LICENSE` file at the root of this repository for full terms.

+Some subprojects use other permissive licenses, including:

+- **BSD-3-Clause** – used in `libs/AmyCLib`, which is derived in part from clib2 by Olaf Barthel.
+- **LGPL v2.1** – used in `libs/AmySDL`, a refactored SDL v1 library.

-Some third-party code under other licenses (such as **LGPL v2.1**) may be included within shared directories
+These may appear within shared directories (e.g., `inc_Public/`, `libs/`).
-(e.g., `inc_Public/` or `libs/`).
-Each such file includes its own license notice in the source header.
+Each source file includes a license header indicating its specific license.
-Refer to individual file headers and associated `LICENSE` files for details.
+Refer to individual file headers and associated `LICENSE` and `MODIFICATIONS.md` files for full details.